lussytea/english-for-designers/03-aboutness/case-study.md

 ![Animace Dezi Dezi Koleda](https://user-images.githubusercontent.com/79570985/142955909-7b55acc2-7918-4a7b-992b-05ec5f27117b.mp4)

-##### This project is still running, but current reviews are great.
+##### This project is still running, but current reviews are fabulous.
+And more are coming.
 There are some examples:

 ![dezikoleda-reviews](https://user-images.githubusercontent.com/79570985/142790909-f74e0a5e-b8c3-4b70-b354-e9532f9faf18.png)

+### But children, this fairy tail has no happy end.
+An ugly emergency has arrived and the event must be moved.
+But even that happens!

-# Thank you and see you in Příbram!
-Merry Christmas!
+# MERRY CHRISTMAS!
+And see you maybe sometimes in Příbram!